Verstraeten Comes Up Big For Sharks Despite Team’s Up And Down Season

 Miami Dade College ultimately became the opportunity that aligned.

-Now in his first season with the Sharks, the 6-foot-7 forward has appeared in 25 games, averaging 14.6 points per game on 51.5% shooting and 7.1 rebounds per contest.
-With injuries forcing role adjustments, he has been tasked with scoring, rebounding and guarding opposing post
+This season, his first with the Sharks, the 6-foot-7 forward appeared in 26 games, averaging 14.2 points per game on 51 % shooting and 7.2 rebounds per contest.
+With injuries forcing role adjustments, he was tasked with scoring, rebounding and guarding opposing post

 “It’s been one of those years.
-Injuries have really derailed us,” Fernandez said.
+Injuries have really derailed us,” said Sharks Head Coach Jorge Fernandez.
 “We’ve been playing with seven, eight guys.
 Haven’t been able to practice five-on-five in a while.
 But to their credit, the guys haven’t given up.
 They’ve competed.”

 After missing five games earlier this season due to a partial tear in his left foot, his teammates saw what Verstraeten added to the squad upon his return.